ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 8. The alert and warning messages are configurable via a configurable file.

 ## 5.2 Partner Policy Authentication

+**A. Authenticate and authorize Auth Partner**

+The system receives authentication request with the parameters: id, Con, reqTime, txnId, partnerID, ver, MISP-LK, idType, pi, ad, fad, bio, Bio_Type, pin, otp, pin, session key, HMAC Value, signature, otp, namePri, msPri= E/P, mtPri= 1 to 100, nameSec, msSec= E/P, mtSec= 1 to 100, addrPri, addrSec, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType), pinval of the Individual
+(Note: The specifications are detailed in the data definition doc)

+The system then validates the following:
+1. Validates the digital signature in the certificate
+2. Validates the certificate
+3. Validates if the partnerID belongs to a registered partner
+4. The system also validates if the partner status is active
+5. Retrieves all the policies constituting the partnerID
+6. Validates if the auth type specified in the request is one of the policies retrieved for the partner
+7. Validates if the time period between the current time stamp and the request time stamp is <= time period (n- admin config)
+8. Validates if the <authvalue> in the i/p parameter is same <authval>stored in the database for the mapped UIN and VID
+9. The system constructs the authentication response based on validation results and sets the authentication status as 'Y' only if the pinval matches.
+10. The system then integrates the response with the static token generated for the authentication request
+11. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
+12. The system also provides id, idType, indication of what type of attribute was used for Auth (Id, Ad, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (Id, Ad, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver.
+13. The system proceeds to execute Notification SMS
+14. _**Alerts and Warning messages for data type violation are sent as per data definition (Link to be updated)**_
+15. The alert and warning messages are configurable via a configurable file.

+**B. Authenticate and authorize e-KYC partner - proxy implementation**

+The system receives pin based authentication request with the parameters: id, Con, reqTime, txnId, partnerID, ver, MISP-LK, idType, Signature, pi, ad, fad, bio, Bio_Type, pin, otp, pin, session key, HMAC Value, signature, otp, namePri, msPri= E/P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType), pinval of the Individual (Note: The specifications are detailed in the data definition doc)

+The system then validates the following:

+1. Validates digital signature in the certificate
+2. Validates the certificate
+3. Validates if the partnerID belongs to a registered partner
+4. Validates if the partner status is active
+5. Retrieves the policy constituting for the partnerID
+6. Validates if the auth type specified in the request is one of the policies retrieved.
+7. Validates if the auth type specified in the request is one of the permissible auth types for e-KYC for the country as per the set configuration
+8. Validates if the retrieved policy contains one e-KYC policy (the policy containing demographic attributes to be returned)
+9. The system performs all the validation of the <auth> as per standards and encodes the auth response
+10. Validate the status of the auth response and proceed only if the status is successful
+11. The system proceeds to construct the e-KYC response element, which will be encoded and encrypted.
+12. The system integrates the response with the static token generated for the authentication request
+13. Retrieves the configured demVal parameter configured for the country
+14. Constructs the response with the fields eResp, demVal, actn, txnId, resTime, err.
+15. Validate e-KYC permissions for e-KYC partner as per the e-KYC policies retrieved and identify the demo fields configured to be part of the response
+16. Retrieves the configured id fields as per the e-KYC policy and identifies the id fields configured to be part of the response
+17. Appends the response with the demographic and id fields as per the policy
+18. The system validates the sec_language attribute in the request and appends the response with the demographic fields in language requested.
+19. The system proceeds to execute Notification-SMS
+20. _**Alerts and Warning messages for data type violation are sent as per data definition (Link to be updated)**_
+21. The alert and warning messages are configurable via a configurable file.

+**C. Support multiple license keys (policies) for a single TSP (Partner) (Feature Roadmap-TBD)**

+**License Key Generation**

+1. License key generation to be invoked through admin portal with an approval process > Key to be associated to the TSP ID > TSP should have a mechanism to access the key
+2. MOSIP should support multiple license keys per TSP.
+There will be a separate license key per use case / application with associated policy
+3. Once a TSP is authorized, they should ideally have a self-service (TSP Portal) mechanism to get their keys, and regenerate them on need basis.
+In the absence of a Self-Service portal, it should be possible for the admin to generate the key and email it to the TSP.
+This can be done as part of the approval process, as well as on an ad hoc basis when the key needs to be replaced

 # 6. Authentication Device Support
 ## 6.1 Registered Devices and Open Devices TBD